p1ut0nium-git/Animalium/README.md

-# Animalium
+# Animalium Compat with Rats
-Some wild mobs
+See repo branch 1.12.2 for changes